 Urology Services in West Sussex

-BMI Goring Hall is proud to work some of the most well-known consultants in West Sussex offering clinics that are tailored for both male and female patients.
-You can expect fast access to our consultant and diagnostics with quick results.
-This helps our consultants get to the route of any potential urological issues.
+BMI Goring Hall is proud to work some of the most well-known Consultants in West Sussex offering clinics that are tailored for both male and female patients.
+You can expect fast access to our Consultant and diagnostics with quick results.
+This helps our Consultants get to the route of any potential urological issues.
 When you visit BMI Goring Hall Hospital you can expect a high standard of care from our dedicated nursing team.

 A circumcision can be carried out for either religious reasons or for medical reasons.
-When for medical reason it can often be because the skin around the tip of the penis is tight and causing restriction when urinating or making it difficult to clean which can lead to infection.
+When for medical reasons it can often be because the skin around the tip of the penis is tight and causing restriction when urinating or making it difficult to clean which can lead to infection.
 The restriction can also make it uncomfortable for a man to have sex.

 A cystoscopy is a procedure that uses a thin instrument with a small camera on the end to investigate the bladder.
 A cystoscopy may be recommended to investigate symptoms such as kidney stones, infection, tumours, polyps or cancer of the urethra or bladder.

 Urinary incontinence refers to the inability to control or stop the flow of urine.
 It is a condition that can affect both men and women.
 Sometime leakage can occur when we cough or laugh in more extreme cases there is a complete loss of bladder control.
 Frequent urges to pass urine can also be a sign of incontinence.

 A vasectomy procedure is carried out as part of male sterilisation when a man decides he would no long like to have children and have sex without worrying about making his partner pregnant.
 Should his circumstances change at a later stage a vasectomy reversal procedure can always be done to make it possible to have children once again.